learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ```
 This will print: `Hello, my name is Mark!
 I am 29 years old.`.

 Did you notice how we called the `stringWithFormat:` method by sending it to `NSString` itself?
 That's because `stringWithFormat:`'s purpose is to create a new string—not to modify an existing string—so it's a method call that has to be sent to `NSString` itself.
 This makes `stringWithFormat:` a **class method**.
-We'll discuss this distinction in more detail when we talk about inheritance.
+We'll discuss this distinction in more detail when we talk about object orientation.